StuartHeginbotham/AWSBotoTagVsServiceAnalysis/README.md

 # AWSBotoTagVsServiceAnalysis
-An AWS boto3 python jupyter notebook extracting tag used by service (arn) for an account and visualising in a seaborn heatmap without output to PDF.
+An AWS boto3 python jupyter notebook extracting tag used by service (arn) for an account and visualising in a seaborn heatmap with output to PDF.

 You will need a programmatic user in the target account with atleast ResourceGroupsandTagEditorReadOnlyAccess policy attached